jliu1219/academic-kickstart/content/home/publications.md

 Junyu Liu, Minzhao Liu, Jin-Peng Liu, Ziyu Ye, Yuri Alexeev, Jens Eisert, and Liang Jiang

 - [arXiv:2303.03428](https://arxiv.org/abs/2303.03428)
+- To present at [IEEE QCE 2023](https://qce.quantum.ieee.org/2023/) as an invited talk

 **Linear combination of Hamiltonian simulation for non-unitary dynamics with optimal state preparation cost**

 Dong An, Jin-Peng Liu, and Lin Lin

 - [arXiv:2303.01029](https://arxiv.org/abs/2303.01029)
+- Presented at [Qsim 2023](https://qsimconference.org/) as an invited talk

 **A theory of quantum differential equation solvers: limitations and fast-forwarding**